-Approaching from Dealesville the travellers pass the substation at which point the site is not yet visible.
+Approaching from Dealesville the traveller passes the substation at which point the site is not yet visible.
 Before the road split into the east and west loops, the site remains out of site due to the low rise in the landscape which screen the site (Refer Annexure A, Profile R9).
-The site only comes into view when the traveller is less than 1km from the boundary.